GlowstoneMC/Glowstone/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project lead, mastercoms, at <circuitsoft at tuta.io>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project lead, mastercoms, at circuitsoft at tuta.io.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-If you have a report about mastercoms, please contact gdude2002 at @gdude2002.
+If you have a report about mastercoms, please contact gdude2002.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determind by